 (9) Nothing in this section affects the right of a settlement agent to take out additional fidelity insurance or professional indemnity insurance.

 [Section 35 amended by No. 51 of 1986 s.
-46.]
+46; No. 58 of 2010 s.
+176.]

-36. Notice to Registrar
+36. Notification by licensee when commencing or ceasing business, etc.

-(1) A licensee shall, within 14 days after commencing or ceasing to carry on business as a settlement agent, give to the Registrar notice in writing of that fact.
+(1) A licensee shall, within 14 days after commencing or ceasing to carry on business as a settlement agent, give to the Commissioner notice in writing of that fact.

-(2) A licensee shall give to the Registrar notice in writing —
+(2) A licensee shall give to the Commissioner notice in writing —

 (a) where the licensee is a body corporate, of any change in the directors or shareholding of the body corporate;